SAP Industry Solutions Licensing

 Key licensing points include:

 - Seasonal Users: Retailers often have a fluctuating workforce (for example, more users during holiday seasons).
 Named user licenses should be assigned carefully—perhaps using lesser license types for basic tasks or a worker user type—to optimize cost.
-The FUE model can sometimes help by treating part-time or occasional users in an aggregated form.
+The FUE model can sometimes help treat part-time or occasional users in an aggregated form.

 - Industry Extensions: Retailers in fashion or grocery might use further extensions (SAP for Fashion, SAP Dairy Management, etc.).
 Each comes with additional license considerations.
 For example, SAP’s fashion add-on (for size/colour matrices and fashion-specific processes) was historically separate.